jelix/authentication-module/docs/en/workflow.md

    It will start a workflow: the user may be forced to go throw several pages, in order to complete the authentication.
 So, after this call, the idp must redirect to the url given by `$workflow->getNextAuthenticationUrl()`.
-6. The user is then redirected to several pages, defined into the workflow.
+6. When the user is redirected to several pages:
    - At each page, the plugin `sessionauthCoordPlugin` checks the page is a page of the workflow.
 If this is not the case, it redirects the user to the current page of the workflow.